All of our Border Collie pups are reared by their dam in the house. The only person who handles them is myself....until they are around 5 weeks old.

 I have known of several other breeders who have lost entire litters of puppies in a very tragic way.
 People coming to visit the pups have taken the dreaded parvo virus to some unlucky breeder where it wiped out the remaining puppies one by one.
 This is a heartbreaking thing to have happen.

 Border Collie pups cannot properly see until they are around 3 weeks old any way .

-When the pups reach 3 weeks old they are offered cooked beef, from our freezer, fit for human consumption. we add a vitamin supplement, and cereal to the meat, this helps them to get a taste of solids.
+When the pups reach 3 weeks old they are offered cooked chicken from our freezer, we add a vitamin supplement, and cereal to the meat, this helps them to get a taste of solids.

 soon after this, we add a good commercial puppy food to get them used to puppy food.

 Now that the pups can see and play, I sit with them, play with them and speak to them.
 I give them stuffed animals, with small parts removed.
 Baby toys, and dog toys to chew on, and little biscuits for their teeth.

 By now they are running around my house depositing little treasures on my floor which is covered by newspaper.
 This is the best thing to socialize them.
 They can see and interact with me all day long.
 This makes them very people oriented.